PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_2/dockerfile-gpu-ami/README.md

 ### How to Create Docker Image (GPU) for Data Science

+Note: The image is taken from Amazon Machine Image (AMI)

 * For GPU you need to have `nvidia-docker2` on your host machine.